DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_attachhtml_method.md

 @signature: {'attachHTML(html: string): void;'}

 @params:
-- html		string		an HTML content to be added into a cell
+`html: string` - an HTML content to be added into a cell

 @example:
 var layout = new dhx.Layout({width:"400px", height:"600px"});